 This book thus offers a rich description of the teaching of theology as part of God’s own divine pedagogy, stretching from God the teacher himself, through the nature of students and teachers of theology, to the goal of this pedagogy: human salvation in the knowledge of God.
 In addressing the current identity crisis of theology faculties, Harris looks backward in order to chart a way forward.
 His book will appeal to academic theologians, and to theological and church educators, pastors, and Christians interested in the relationship between academic study and their faith.

-Steven Harris is a fellow of the Kirby Laing Centre for Christian Ethics and research scholar at Wycliffe College, University of Toronto.
+Steven Edward Harris is a fellow of the Kirby Laing Institute for Christian Ethics and research scholar at Wycliffe College, University of Toronto.

 “The book is a work of genius both in conception and execution.
-Steven Harris’s idea of canvassing a large number of commentaries on 1 Corinthians 1-4 from the earliest patristic period through the Reformation era shows how deeply insightful these commentators were; he weaves them together skillfully, and he often shows the ecumenical symphony that can be uncovered by comparing their commentarial insights.
+Steven Harris’s idea of canvassing a large number of commentaries on 1 Corinthians 1–4 from the earliest patristic period through the Reformation era shows how deeply insightful these commentators were; he weaves them together skillfully. . . .
 Harris understands deeply both the biblical text and the theological issues involved, and his judgments—both theological and historical—are sage and balanced.
-The level of scholarship here is high indeed, and this kind of ecumenical reception history on a crucial theological topic is much needed.” ~Matthew Levering, James N. and Mary D. Perry, Jr. Chair of Theology, Mundelein Seminary
+The level of scholarship here is high indeed, and this kind of ecumenical reception history on a crucial theological topic is much needed.” —Matthew Levering, James N. and Mary D. Perry, Jr. Chair of Theology, Mundelein Seminary